 Transformative Agreements are a popular topic of conversation these days – but do you ever feel like you need a quick refresher course on the topic?
 Read, watch, or listen to the items below for a deeper practical understanding of Transformative Agreements, fast.

 1. “TRANSFORMATIVE AGREEMENTS: What are transformative agreements?” from ESAC Initiative

-Transformative Agreements are those contracts negotiated between institutions (libraries, national and regional consortia) and publishers that transform the business model underlying scholarly journal publishing, moving from one based on toll access (subscription) to one in which publishers are remunerated a fair price for their open access publishing services.
+Transformative Agreements are those contracts negotiated between institutions (libraries, national and regional consortia) and that transform the business model underlying scholarly journal publishing, moving from one based on toll access (subscription) to one in which are remunerated a fair price for their open access publishing services.

 Bonus: Browse ESAC’s Agreement Registry for summaries of dozens of recent Transformative Agreements.

 2: “Plan S Revisions Made Simple” from Copyright Clearance Center